imagekit-developer/imagekit-php/README.md

 Deletes multiple files and their versions from the media library.

-Refer to the [delete files (Bulk) API](https://docs.imagekit.io/api-reference/media-api/delete-files-bulk) for a better understanding of the **Request & Response Structure**.
+Refer to the [delete files (Bulk) API](https://docs.imagekit.io/api-reference/media-api/delete-files-bulk) for a better understanding of the **request & response structure**.

 #### Example
 ```php